jaredpalmer/razzle/website/pages/docs/customization.md

     // Do some stuff...
     return webpackConfig;
   },
-  modifyJestConfig(
+  modifyJestConfig({
-    { jestConfig,// the created jest config
+    jestConfig, // the created jest config
-      webpackObject,// the imported webpack node module
+    webpackObject, // the imported webpack node module
     options: {
-        pluginOptions,// the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions// the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'})
+      pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'})
     },
-      paths // the modified paths that will be used by Razzle.
+    paths, // the modified paths that will be used by Razzle.
   }) {
     // Do some stuff...
     return jestConfig;
-  }
+  },
 };
 ```